 Next mark out the area with chalk or a suitable temporary marker.
-Mark out the entire containment area and asses visually.
-Once finished lay the rubber bunding out to ensure the area is sufficient for your requirements and to mark out any mitres or cuts that are required.
+Mark out the entire containment area and assess visually.
+Once finished laying the rubber bunding out to ensure the area is sufficient for your requirements and to mark out any miters or cuts that are required.
 All cuts should be done slowly with a hand saw trying not to apply to much heat while cutting (we don’t advise power tools if you want a neat job) cut all corners and dry fit.

 Drilling into the Concrete Floor